steakknife/ruby-build/README.md

 To update ruby-build after it has been installed, run `git pull` in your cloned copy of the repository, then re-run the install script.

+After installation, the cloned ruby-build directory is not strictly required for future operation.

+### Uninstalling as a standalone program (advanced)

+    $ ruby-build-standalone-uninstall

+`sudo` may be required as with install.

+Or with a custom PREFIX:

+    $ $PREFIX/ruby-standalone-build-uninstall

 ### Installing with Homebrew (for OS X users)

 Mac OS X users can install ruby-build with the